kcx1/qplug/README.md

-# 🚀 qplug: Your Q-SYS Plugin Development Superhero! 💪
+# 🚀 Q-Plug: Your Q-SYS Plugin Development Superhero! 💪
 Cargo inspired CLI for Q-SYS plugin development.

 This tool aims to make developing Q-SYS plugins easier by combining different tools into a single command line interface.